Custom car: Engine swaps

 Engine swaps are a common modification involving taking the engine from one car and putting it into another, often one that did not initially come with that engine.
 A few of the most common engines swapped into other vehicles include the BMW M54, Chevy small block, Chevy LS, Chrysler Hemi, Cummins B Series, Ford Barra, Ford Coyote, Ford flathead V8, Honda B, Honda K, Mazda 13B, Nissan RB, Nissan SR, Subaru EJ, Toyota JZ, Toyota UZ, Toyota S, and Volkswagen VR6.
 Completing an engine swap typically requires a high level of modification and fabrication to fit the engine and connect it to the host vehicle's body, transmission, and electrics.
 Many companies sell kits for common engine swaps that include adapter plates for the transmission, K member, engine mounts, front subframe, and more, depending on what is required for the particular swap.
 Some engine swaps will use the vehicle's original transmission, while others opt for the transmission from the donor car, or a different transmission entirely.

 Suspension

 Custom car builders alter the suspension of their vehicles for a variety of reasons, including lifting them for better ground clearance while off-roading, or lowering them for better handling.
 Many builders also alter their suspension for aesthetic reasons, including lifting, lowering or fitting aftermarket height adjustable suspension.
 Lowriders, for instance, are often fitted with hydraulic or air suspension which allows them to be raised and lowered with the push of a button or switch.
 Some customizers will even install the suspension from another vehicle, such as a solid axle swap (SAS), which replaces independent front suspension (IFS) with a solid axle.

-Body kits

-Some custom car builders usually put After-market or custom Wide-Body kits on their cars.